Who Needs Hazardous Waste Training?

 This is your generator status under the RCRA regulations, which dictates the specific requirements within 40 CFR with which you must comply.

-The waste accumulation limits are per calendar month
+The waste accumulation limits are per calendar month, as follows:

 - Generates ≥ 1,000 kilograms (2,200 pounds) of regular hazardous waste